lqdev/fitch/README.md

     dotnet publish -c Release
     ```

-    Running this command will generate an executable in the `
+    Running this command will generate an executable called `fitch` in the *bin/Release/net7.0/linux-x64/publish* directory.

 ## Run application

-1. Copy the executable from the publish directory (`bin/Release/net7.0/linux-x64/publish`) to the `/usr/bin/` directory.
+1. Copy the executable from the publish directory (*bin/Release/net7.0/linux-x64/publish*) to the */usr/bin/* directory.
 1. Run the following command in your terminal

     ```bash